Tornike-Skhulukhia/CLI-Chess/README.md

 SOFTWARE.

-# Nice ideas that may be implemented later
+# Some ideas that may be implemented later
 .
 Showing some kind of historical info like famous players that had similar situations during the game
 . do not stop game after 1 checkmate and add scoring